Film School in a Week: One phone, one film

 Tutor Bio

-Lily is a freelance film editor and consultant.
+Lily Markiewicz is a freelance film editor and consultant.
 Her main work over the past 20 years has been in helping people turn their dreams and visions into interesting films and successful artworks.
 She specialises in film editing, but also consults on all other aspects of filmmaking and fine art.

 “To me, helping people find the stories they really want to tell and turn them into enjoyable and interesting films is uniquely rewarding and deeply fulfilling.
 I am particularly interested in enabling people’s own capacity, teaching them both practical skills (e.g. use of software and technical aspects of filmmaking) alongside conceptual underpinnings and critical engagement, something I think of as visual literacy.”